Local Learning Matters: Rethinking Data Heterogeneity in Federated Learning: Related Work

 \section{Related Work}

 \textbf{Federated Learning.} In general, federated learning algorithms aim to obtain a collective model which minimizes the training loss across all clients.
-This objective can be express as

-where $F_{c}(w)$ is the local loss of device $c$, and $\alpha_{c}$ is an arbitrary weight parameter with $\sum_{c=1}^{C} \alpha_{c} = 1$.
+This objective can be expressed as where $F_{c}(w)$ is the local loss of device $c$, and $\alpha_{c}$ is an arbitrary weight parameter with $\sum_{c=1}^{C} \alpha_{c} = 1$.
 One of the earliest algorithms proposed in FL is Federated Averaging, or FedAvg \cite{fedavg}.
 This approach simply optimizes the local training loss with standard SGD training, and aggregates using a weighted average approach with $a_{c} = \frac{n_c}{n}$, where $n_{c}$ is equal to the number of training samples on client $c$, with a total of $n$ training samples partitioned across all $C$ clients.